-I am an assistant professor of Communications and Digital Media in the Communications Studies department and Director of the Beautiful Social Research Collaborative, an organization that partners students with non-profit organizations.
-In fall 2016 I am teaching two free electives, Participatory Culture, Online Communities, and the Practices of Social Media Research and Social Media and Community Engagement.
+Dr. Wollf is assistant professor of Communications and Digital Media in the Communications Studies department and Director of the Beautiful Social Research Collaborative, an organization that partners students with non-profit organizations.

-Prior to joining St. Joe’s, I was an Associate Professor of Writing Arts at Rowan University, where I taught graduate and undergraduate classes that asked students to explore the connections between and among technologies and writing.
+Prior to joining St. Joe’s, Dr. Wolff was Associate Professor of Writing Arts at Rowan University, where he taught graduate and undergraduate classes that asked students to explore the connections between and among technologies and writing.

 Ph.D., English (Computers and English Concentration)